Categories

 This has a major impact on health, the immune system and stimulating growth and development.
 It is not just the amount of time spent on the bed sleeping.

-The quality and efficiency of that rest period needs to be high as well so that you wake up completely refreshed the next morning.
+The quality and efficiency of that rest period need to be high as well, so that you wake up completely refreshed the next morning.
 Adhering to the following points should make this process easier and more productive:

 Having a consistent sleep-wake schedule significantly increases the duration of deep sleep.
 This schedule should even be followed on weekends as much as possible.
 The human body is slow to adapt but it does eventually adapt and it does that well.
 Once the body gets accustomed to a fixed time for sleep, it should not be meddled with too much.

 Snacks before bedtime should be light.
-Additionally, if a person smokes or drinks, it is for the best to limit them before bed.
-The body’s metabolism needs to be at a low while going to bed to give you the most refreshing sleeps.
+Additionally, if a person smokes or drinks, it is best to limit them before bed.
+The body’s metabolism needs to be low while going to bed to give you the most refreshing sleep.

-If you have trouble sleeping at nights, avoid sleeping in other times of the day.
+If you have trouble sleeping at night, avoid sleeping at other times of the day.
 And if you fail even then, it means your body isn’t getting the amount of exercise required to make it feel tired by the end of the day.
 Exercising for half an hour or so should do the trick in such situations.
 The body has to be tired in order to rest.
-Also, in case of problems of insomnia, sleeping pills and other prescription drugs should be avoided as much as possible.
+Also, in cases of insomnia, sleeping pills and other prescription drugs should be avoided as much as possible.
 Sleeping is a very natural thing and will come back to you sooner or later.
 Have patience.

-Make sure the bedroom is dark, cool and quiet.
-Listening to music and falling asleep while the music is playing might lead you into believing that you are getting a good night’s sleep but that is not the case.
+Make sure the bedroom is dark, cool, and quiet.
+Listening to music and falling asleep while the music is playing might lead you to believe that you are getting a good night’s sleep, but that is not the case.
 The brain is still working even when you are asleep and its functions need to be minimised during sleep time so that it gets the maximum amount of rest.
-This won’t be happening if the music continues to play in your headphones when you are asleep.
+This won’t happen if the music continues to play in your headphones when you are asleep.
 Even though you might not realise it, the brain is processing the sound.
-And likewise a dark room ensures that there is no light to disturb your brain’s rest time and a cool room makes sure you have a comfortable time.
+And likewise, a dark room ensures that there is no light to disturb your brain’s rest time, and a cool room makes sure you have a comfortable time.
 Remember that minimising the number of tasks that your brain performs during sleeping is the key to good sleep.

 Sir Isaac Newton slept for 2 hours a day.
 Thomas Alva Edison didn’t even sleep because he felt it was a waste of time and took power naps instead.

-However such sleeping schedules are not recommended for mere mortals and these people certainly were exceptions as their work shows.
-Since they slept so less it is not possible to categorize them as early risers or late night workers.
+However, such sleeping schedules are not recommended for mere mortals, and these people certainly were exceptions, as their work shows.
+Since they slept so little, it is not possible to categorize them as early risers or late-night workers.

 sleep-hours